 - Fair value gains due to GPC Fair Value Adjustment: When calculating the fair values of Grantor pledges, the expected future cash inflows from Grantors are reduced by an estimated percentage due to the GPC (the "GPC Fair Value Adjustment").
 The GPC Fair Value Adjustment is calculated by the World Bank using a probabilistic model, which estimates the likelihood and duration that any implementing country might fall into arrears with the IMF over the life of the Grantor pledges.
-During 2023, the GPC Fair Value Adjustment decreased from 7.20% to 6.80%, a slightly larger change compared to the decrease during 2022 from 7.40% to 7.20%.
-These decreases resulted in fair value gains on pledges.
+During 2024, the GPC Fair Value Adjustment decreased from 6.80% to 5.90%.
+This decrease resulted in fair value gains on pledges.
 Additional gains were realised upon unwinding of the GPC Fair Value Adjustment with respect to sovereign pledges for which Grantor payments were received during the year.
-No actual GPC reduction was applied to Grantor payments received in 2023 as there were no reference portfolio countries in protracted arrears to the IMF, which resulted in fair value gains.
-The spread between the actual GPC reduction and the GPC Fair Value Adjustment and the year-on-year decrease in the GPC Fair Value Adjustment, as described above, resulted in fair value gains on pledges of US\$ 39 million in 2023. - Interest rate fair value gains (losses): As described in Note 16 to the financial statements, both pledges and pledge swaps are valued using the discounted cash flow method.
-In 2023, interest rate fair value gains on pledges of US\$ 78 million were due to relatively lower sovereign yields applied in the valuation of long-term sovereign pledges while gains on pledge swaps of US\$ 33 million were primarily due to relatively higher interest rates in 2023, which resulted in the application of higher discount rates in the valuation of the swaps.
-The gains on pledge swaps in 2023 were also due to higher interest accrued on the floating rate receive legs of the pledge swaps. - Foreign currency fair value gains (losses): The majority of IFFIm's pledges are denominated in euros and British pounds.
+No actual GPC reduction was applied to Grantor payments received in fair value gains.
+The spread between the actual GPC reduction and the GPC Fair Value Adjustment and the year-on-year decrease in the GPC Fair Value Adjustment, as described above, resulted in fair value gains on pledges of US\$ 49 million in 2024. - Interest rate fair value gains: As described in Note 16 to the financial statements, both pledges and pledge swaps are valued using the discounted cash flow method.
+In 2024, interest rate fair value gains on pledges of US\$ 27 million were primarily due to the unwinding of previously applied discounts as the duration to maturity of outstanding pledges decreased and upon the receipt of Grantor payments during the year, which were greater than losses recorded due to relatively higher sovereign yields applied in the valuation of sovereign pledges.
+Fair value gains on pledge swaps of US\$ 96 million were primarily due to the interest accrued on the floating rate receive legs of pledge swaps, which exceeded mark to market losses recorded on pledge swaps as the duration to maturity decreased. - Foreign currency fair value (losses) gains: The majority of IFFIm's pledges are denominated in euros and British pounds.
 In addition, IFFIm has smaller foreign currency pledges denominated in Australian dollars, Canadian dollars, Norwegian kroner, and Swedish kronor.
-The United States dollar weakened against the British pound, euro, and most of the other currencies in 2023, which resulted in net fair value gains on pledges of US\$ 120 million and losses on pledge swaps of US\$ 92 million due to foreign currency movements. - Net debit (credit) valuation adjustment: IFFIm includes a credit valuation adjustment and a debit valuation adjustment in the valuation of its derivative portfolio to account for counterparty credit risk and its own credit risk, respectively.
-A net credit valuation adjustment of US\$ 8 million was included in the valuation of pledge swaps in 2023, compared to a net credit valuation of US\$ 14 million in 2022, which resulted in a fair value gain of US\$ 6 million in 2023.
+The United States dollar strengthened against the British pound, euro, and most of the other currencies in 2024, which resulted in net fair value losses on pledges of US\$ 97 million and gains on pledge swaps of US\$ 134 million due to foreign currency movements. - Net debit valuation adjustment: IFFIm includes a credit valuation adjustment and a debit valuation adjustment in the valuation of its derivative portfolio to account for counterparty credit risk and its own credit risk, respectively.
+A net credit valuation adjustment of US\$ 3 million was included in the valuation of pledge swaps in 2024, compared to a net credit valuation of US\$ 8 million in 2023, which resulted in a fair value gain of US\$ 5 million in 2024.